New

 Key Features

-- Provides a thorough, applied introduction to the modern theory and practice of commercial banking
+- A thorough, applied introduction to the modern theory and practice of commercial banking, with emphasis on the distinct value, roles, and methods of banking in today’s economy

 - Examines key issues in banking, regulation, coping with bank risk, competition amongst banks, global banking, careers in banking, and future directions